CodeChecker is ported to Python3!

 - False positive suppression with a possibility to add review comments.

 - Result visualization in command line or in static HTML.

 - You can store & visualize thousands of analysis reports of many analyzers like

 For a complete list see Supported Analyzers

-- Diff mode: Shows the list of bugs that have been introduced since your last analyzer execution
+- Diff mode: This shows the list of bugs that have been introduced since your last analyzer execution.

-- Support for multiple bug visualisation frontends, such as the web application, a command-line tool and an Eclipse plugin
+- Support for multiple bug visualization frontends, such as the web application, a command-line tool and an Eclipse plugin.

 Command line features

 CodeChecker command has many subcommands which can be used for example to

 log and analyze your projects, print the results or start a web server.
 For